+Total Number of Other

-Other Accounts Co-Managed by Timothy Harris Total Number of Other Accounts Managed/ Total Assets (in millions)
+Other Accounts Co-Managed by

+Timothy Harris

-Registered Investment Companies None
+Registered Investment Companies

-Other Pooled Investment Vehicles None
+Other Pooled Investment Vehicles

+Other Accounts

+None

-Other Accounts None
+Other Accounts

+None

 Dollar value range of shares owned in the Fund by Mr. Harris: \$100,001-\$500,000.